Subscribe to Jekyll Casts

 All our unpublished blog posts.
 This allows us to work on blog posts without publishing them to the live site.

-Partial parts of a page which can be included throughout our site.
+Code snippets which can be included throughout our site.
 Includes are often used for page sections which are duplicated across the site like a newsletter subscribe form.

 Templates which wrap around our content.
 All the repeating code on our site like the header, footer and navigation are typically in a layout.